-I’ve personally found that optimizing with SG Optimizer went further in optimizing my site than the difference between switching from the Market Restored 316 Theme to Kadence.
+I’ve personally found that optimizing with SG Optimizer made a big difference in my overall sitespeed.
+Caching, optimizing images, and more are some of the basics you will need to cover.
 You can use SG Optimizer if your host is Siteground, otherwise check out WP Rocket.

 Wrapping it Up!